 Fig. S1 Performance comparisons of MMPDNB and other methods for discovering cancer tissue specific driver genes.
-The mean value of patients with F-Score value was used to evaluate the algorithm's performance on identifying cancer driver genes.
+The mean value of patients with F-Score value was used to evaluate the algorithm's performance on in identifying cancer driver genes.
 (A) Comparisons result in terms of F-score of the PDNB with maximum early warning signal score among the set of Pareto optimal PDNBs.
 (B) Comparisons result in terms of F-score of all multiple PDNBs among the set of Pareto optimal PDNBs.